 The AANOS CME Program is organized to provide continuing medical education of the highest quality to its members and serve as a forum for the sharing of medical and surgical knowledge and expertise.

-The overall goals of the CME Program of the AANOS are:
+The overall goals of the CME Program (CME Mission) of the AANOS are: